DontShaveTheYak/jenkins-std-lib/README.md

   ```
 * [AnsiColor](https://plugins.jenkins.io/ansicolor/) - To get color coded log messages from our logging package.

-The required plugins and versions to enable complete library functionality can be found in [lib-plugins.txt](./docker/lib-plugins.txt).
+The required plugins enable complete library functionality can be found in [plugins.txt](./docker/prod/plugins.txt).

 *Note: Individual library functions may have their own requirements.
 See the [docs][doc-url]*